Klrfl/TellTime/README.md

-# clockwatch
+# TellTime

-This template should help get you started developing with Vue 3 in Vite.
+This repository contains the code for TellTime, a timer app.
+This app is made in Vue 3 + Vite using the Luxon package.

+This project uses the MIT license.
+**Note: this app is still in development.
+Any constructive feedback or pull requests are appreaciated.**

 ## Recommended IDE Setup